-Chalkwell Hall Infant School is committed to safeguarding your child and to following the Department for Education document: Keeping Children Safe in Education which is ‘… statutory guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.’
-(Summary, page 3) It should be read alongside the guidance of: Working Together to Safeguard Children (DfE, 2015).
-The two key principles of this document are:
+Chalkwell Hall Infant School is committed to safeguarding your child and to following the Department for Education document Keeping Children Safe in Education which is ‘… statutory guidance for schools and colleges who must have regard to it when carrying out their duties to safeguard and promote the welfare of children.’
+It should be read alongside Working Together to Safeguard Children (DfE, 2019).
+The two key principles are:

 - Safeguarding is everyone’s responsibility: for services to be effective each professional and organisation should play their full part; and